Savings and tax

 If you live in Scotland and are a Scottish taxpayer, you can find out more about Scottish income tax in the tax basics section.

 Scottish rates and thresholds apply to non-savings and non-dividend income only; a Scottish taxpayer pays income tax according to the UK rates and bands on their savings and dividend income.

 Therefore, a Scottish taxpayer who has both earned income, such as employment salary, pension, profits from self-employment or rental profits, and taxable savings income, such as bank interest may have to consider both the UK rates and thresholds and the Scottish rates and thresholds in order to work out their income tax liability.

 There is an example of how this may affect you if you are a Scottish taxpayer in the tax basics section.

 How do the personal savings allowance and dividend allowance interact with the taxation of state pension lump sums?

 When you take your state pension, you may be entitled to a state pension lump sum.
-If you are, when working out what rate of tax you should pay on any state pension lump sum, the special rates that are used to tax savings income and dividend income falling within the basic rate band – the 0% starting rate for savings, savings and dividend nil rates (personal savings and dividend allowances), are ignored.
-So if your total taxable income falls within the basic rate band (even if some of that income is taxed at 0% due to it being taxed at special savings and dividend rates), you will pay tax at 20% on your state pension lump sum.
+If you are, when working out what rate of tax you should pay on any state pension lump sum, the special rates that are used to tax savings income and dividend income falling within the basic rate band – the starting rate for savings, personal savings allowance and dividend allowance are ignored.
+Therefore, if your total taxable income falls within the basic rate band (even if some of that income is taxed at 0% due to it being taxed at 0% savings and dividend rates), you will pay tax at 20% on your state pension lump sum.

 You can find more information about the taxation of state pension lump sums on our website.